 29. Third-party products: Along with the use of our services, you may use data, services and apps from other companies (third-party products), for example, those we make available in the Xero App Store.
 Any third party providing a third-party product is a provider and is independent of us, so be aware that a provider may also charge you fees in addition to what you pay us.

 30. Xero App Store: Depending on your region, you may be able to purchase our services or third-party products through the Xero App Store.
 When you connect your subscription to an app, you’re responsible for paying all fees and taxes associated with your use of that app.
 You authorise us to process these payments for you using the payment method you provide to us.
-Learn more about the Xero App Store, including how to manage your connected apps here.
+Learn more about the Xero App Store, including how to manage your connected apps, on Xero Central.

 31. Third-party terms and descriptions: Third-party products are subject to terms and conditions and privacy notices set by their providers.
 These include important things like pricing, refund policies, and how the provider will use your data that you make available to them.
 Be sure to read and make sure you agree to their terms and conditions and understand their approach before you connect to them.
 The descriptions of third-party products that we publish, and any associated links, have been provided to us by the providers.
 While we make reasonable efforts to check the accuracy of the descriptions, the providers are solely responsible for any representations contained in those descriptions.
 We don’t endorse or assume any responsibility for third-party products.